-Ernst & Young LLP, independent registered public accounting firm, has audited the consolidated financial statements of Sandy Spring at December 31, 2016 and 2015, and for each of the three years in the period ended December 31, 2016, and the effectiveness of internal control over financial reporting of Sandy Spring as of December 31, 2016, as set forth in their reports, which are incorporated by reference in this prospectus and elsewhere in the registration statement.
+Ernst & Young LLP, independent registered public accounting firm, has audited the consolidated financial statements of Sandy Spring, included in Sandy Spring s Annual Report on Form 10-K for the year ended December 31, 2016, and the effectiveness of internal control over financial reporting of Sandy Spring as of December 31, 2016, as set forth in their reports, which are incorporated by reference in this prospectus and elsewhere in the registration statement.
 Sandy Spring s financial statements are incorporated by reference in reliance on Ernst & Young LLP s reports, given on their authority as experts in accounting and auditing.